skyfielders/python-skyfield/skyfield/documentation/positions.rst

-  and the gravitational deflection of light that passes close to masses like the Sun and Jupiter — and, for an observer on the Earth’s surface, the way incoming light is bent by the Earth itself.
+  and the gravitational deflection of light that passes close to masses like the Sun and Jupiter — and, for an observer on the Earth’s surface, for deflection produced by the Earth’s own gravity.
-  The result is an “apparent” position telling you where the target will really “appear” in tonight’s sky — the direction in which you should point your telescope.
+  The result is an “apparent” position telling you where the target will really “appear” in tonight’s sky;
+  it’s the direction you should point your telescope.

   When an apparent position is measured from the Earth’s center, it can be described more formally